View/Sign my Guestbook

 SECTION NOTES FOR FUTURE PNT HIKERS

-2018 Update: These notes are 6+ years old.
+2022 Update: These notes are now 10 years old!
 The trail has changed a lot!!
 Way more information, way more hikers, more trail maintenance.
-I think the PNT has a good mapset that hikers use and Tim has a guidebook that has gone through several years of upates and is quite good.
-I'm sure there are a lot of other changes, it's been like 10 years now.
+The PNTA finally has a good mapset that hikers use and Tim has a guidebook that has gone through several years of upates and is quite good.
+And of course there is a Guthook.
+I'm sure there are a lot of other changes, it's been like 10 years now, but people occasionally still tell me that they use these notes.
+The actual route of the trail hasn't changed all that much so these might still be of some help, but just keep in mind how old they are and how much less information there was 10 years ago.

 WHAT IS THE TRAIL LIKE?